By: Author John Cunningham. Published: 2020/03/11 at 10:44 am

-A chainsaw screaming at full tilt can be hard to take, does make you wonder does it really needs to run this fast.
+A chainsaw screaming at full tilt can be hard to take; it does make you wonder if it really needs to run this fast.

 Full Throttle or Not?

 Before running a saw at full throttle, allow the engine to warm up a little and always use bar oil; running a saw without bar oil will damage the chain, bar, and saw.

 Running a chainsaw at half throttle isn’t advised for two main reasons: